 “One of the things that the DNCC really impresses upon us is that we need to work hard, raise the money, not talk about how much we’ve raised at any time because we just need to keep the momentum going and continuing to raise the money,” Rogers told WFAE, Charlotte’s local public radio station and NPR affiliate.

 According to the report, Rogers and his teammates are not allowed to solicit corporations and lobbyists for donations, and “the effort is challenging.”
-And the muteness about fundraising progress …
+And the muteness about fundraising progress is …

 Well, the second-largest banking city in the nation won the rights to host the Democratic National Convention in 2012, so you think the big TARP beneficiaries based in Charlotte might be the ones to step up to guarantee the funds for DNC to do its thing.
 You know, maybe Bank of America, which is the largest financial institution by assets in the country.
 Or Wachovia, now Wells Fargo, which has a lot of civic pride and survived thanks to the government intervention.